 Price

 There is a big price range on ellipticals, because you can go for cheap and basic, or expensive and overdone.
-The most affordable ellipticals are just a few hundred dollars on Amazon, but they are often cheaply made and break down easy.
+The most affordable ellipticals are just a few hundred dollars on Amazon, but they are often cheaply made and break down easily.
 Stay away from those.

 Workout Features